Penguin: In popular culture

 In 1941, DC Comics introduced the avian-themed character of the Penguin as a supervillain adversary of the superhero Batman (Detective Comics #58).
 He became one of the most enduring enemies in Batman's rogues gallery.
-In the 60s Batman TV series, as played by Burgess Meredith, he was one of the most popular characters, and in Tim Burton's reimagining of the character in the 1992 film Batman Returns, he employed an actual army of penguins (mostly African penguins and king penguins).
+In the 60s Batman TV series, as played by Burgess Meredith, he was one of the most popular characters, and in Tim Burton's reimagining of the story, the character played by Danny Devito in the 1992 film Batman Returns, employed an actual army of penguins (mostly African penguins and king penguins).

 Several pro, minor, college and high school sport teams in the United States have named themselves after the species, including the Pittsburgh Penguins team in the National Hockey League and the Youngstown State Penguins in college athletics.

 Penguins featured regularly in the cartoons of U.K. cartoonist Steve Bell in his strip in The Guardian newspaper, particularly during and following the Falklands War.
 Opus the Penguin, from the cartoons of Berkeley Breathed, is also described as hailing from the Falklands.
 Opus was a comical, "existentialist" penguin character in the cartoons Bloom County, Outland and Opus.
 He was also the star in the animated Christmas TV special A Wish for Wings That Work.

 In the mid-2000s, penguins became one of the most publicized species of animals that form lasting homosexual couples.
 A children's book, And Tango Makes Three, was written about one such penguin family in the New York Zoo.